The Estonian Swing Experience: The Best Nordic Cultural Secret

 ‘No problem, I can do with my own power.’

 The three of us clamber onto the planks as the others watch on, and the initial rocking is all Tarmo needs to get started.
 Pushing down with his hips and legs with each cycle, we gradually gain altitude.
 He continues the conversation casually as he works the rhythm, while the two visitors focus on using their legs in a way they are inexperienced in.
 The lad clearly grew up doing this.

 “When it gets too hot in summer you can use this to create your own breeze.
 It’s good exercise too.”

 As we gain more height, a little ‘woah’ escapes my lips.
-Being parallel with the ground mid-air is not a sensation that I’m used to, and only the grip of my hands and my shoes keeps me from falling off.
+Being parallel with the ground mid-air is not a sensation that I’m used to, and only the grip of my hands and shoes keeps me from falling off.
 I’m not acrophobic but today is different; I’m not in control and I don’t feel secure.
 The start of each drop brings an eye-popping rush of blood to my head.
 Each time, my hands grip the beams that bit tighter.

-Our driver is right about that lovely breeze that builds up and slows down periodically though.
-I wasn’t a strong kid, and on the industrial contraptions of our neighbourhood playground, I never built up enough height to feel a humid zephyr.
+Our driver is right about that lovely breeze that builds up and slows down periodically, though.
+I wasn’t a strong kid, so on the industrial contraptions of our neighbourhood playground, I never built up enough height or momentum to feel more than a humid zephyr.

 I’m not aware of what Dan’s doing next to me, but I notice when Tarmo stops driving the swing a few minutes later.
 Naturally, we lose energy and altitude.
 My hands relax a little, but the fear that my feet might slip persists.
 Then it dawns on me that getting off this machine is not as straightforward as putting my feet on the ground.
 I need to let it slow down on its own.
-We’re sharing in a rustic childhood experience very different from my own, however, and for that I don’t mind staying on the kiik a little longer.
+We’re sharing in a rustic childhood experience very different from my own, however, and for that, I don’t mind staying on the kiik a little longer.